Biobix/DeepRibo/README.md

 **DISCLAIMER** : Normally the cut-off values are not going to be 0.
 Including data with zero signal in the ribosome profiling data will create a bad model
 ### Predicting with a model

-`python DeepRibo.py predict -data_path ../data/processed -test_data bacillus -pr 0 -pc 0 -model model/my_model.pt -dest ../data/processed/bacillus/my_model_bac_pred.csv --GPU`
+`python DeepRibo.py predict ../data/processed --pred_data bacillus -pr 0 -pc 0 --model ../models/my_model_5.pt --dest ../data/processed/bacillus/my_model_bac_pred.csv`